roshan2004/roshan2004/README.md

 </p>

 ### Hi there 👋
 I am Roshan Shrestha, a PhD researcher at MMSB, CNRS, Lyon.
-My current research focuses on understanding nanoparticle drug delivery mechanisms using molecular dynamics simulations, particularly lipid-nanoparticle interactions and TM-domain protein-nanoparticle interactions in the lipid bilayer.
+My research interests are in the computational modeling of biological macromolecules and nanomaterials, employing biophysical principles and molecular dynamics simulations to understand complex molecular systems and their interactions at the nanoscale.

 <!--
 **roshan2004/roshan2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.